 For 2014, our operating activities used \$18.9 million of cash, as \$24.8 million of cash provided by changes in working capital and \$19.5 million in adjustments for non-cash items, were more than offset by a net loss of \$63.2 million.
-Adjustments for non-cash items primarily consisted of depreciation and amortization expense of \$9.5 million, non-cash stock compensation expense of \$5.6 million, change in fair value and accretion of warrant of \$0.7 million, and accrual of interest on financing obligations of \$3.6 million, and cexpenses of \$2.5 million, and a decrual of an increase in addenerase in accrued expenses of \$2.4 million.
-The cash provided by changes in working capital primarily consisted of an increase in deferred revenue of \$14.3 million, and a decrual of sites of \$3.2 million, and increase is a carcued expenses of \$2.5 million, and a decruable of \$2.4 million.
-The increase in accrued expenses of \$2.5 million, and a decruable of \$2.4 million.
-The increase in accrued expenses of \$2.5 million and carcuable of \$2.4 million.
-The increase in accrued expenses of \$2.5 million, and a decruable of \$2.4 million.
-The increase in accrued expenses of \$2.5 million and carcuable of \$2.4 million.
-The increase in accrued expenses of \$2.5 million and another relationship period, beginning once the software services have commenced.
+Adjustments for non-cash items primarily consisted of depreciation and amortization expense of \$9.5 million, non-cash stock compensation expense of \$5.6 million, change in fair value and accretion of warrant of \$0.7 million, and accrual of interest on financing obligations of \$3.6 million.
+The cash provided by changes in working capital primarily consisted of an increase in deferred revenue of \$14.3 million, an increase in accrued compensation and benefits of \$3.2 million, an increase in accrued expenses of \$2.5 million, and a decrease in accounts receivable of \$2.4 million.
+The increase in deferred revenue was a result of contracts closed during the period with associated upfront fees, which will be recognized as revenue, ratably over the customer relationship period, beginning once the software services have commenced.
 The increase in accrued compensation and benefits resulted from an increase in the number of associates.
 The decrease in accounts receivable resulted from normal timing of customer payments.
-The increase in accrued expenses of \$2.5 million and benefits resulted payments.
-The increase in accrued expenses of \$2.5 million and benefits resulted from an increase in accrued expenses of \$2.5 million and benefits resulted from an increase in accrued expenses of \$2.5 million and benefits resulted from an increase in accrued expenses of \$2.5 million and benefits resulted payments.
-The increase in accrued expenses of \$2.5 million and benefits resulted from an increase in accrued expenses of \$2.5 million a
+The increase in accrued expenses resulted from an increase in accrued expenses resulted from normal timing of customer payments.
+The increase in accrued expenses resulted from an increase in accrued expenses resulted from normal timing of customer payments.